Seattle Seahawks legend Marshawn Lynch's brother plays for Spokane Shock

-SPOKANE, Wash. — If you look down the Spokane Shock roster, you'll see a familiar last name that once played for the Seattle Sahawks.
+SPOKANE, Wash. — If you look down the Spokane Shock roster, you'll see a familiar last name that once played for the Seattle Seahawks.

 Marshawn Lynch's brother plays for the team.
 Davonte Sapp-Lynch, just like Beast Mode, is a running back.